raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 **The anaphoric parameter**

 Oliver Steele wrote a nice little Javascript library called [Functional Javascript](http://osteele.com/sources/javascript/functional/ "Functional Javascript").
 Javascript is a particularly verbose language descended from Lisp.
-It's syntax for writing anonymous functions is particularly verbose, and Oliver decided that if you wanted to write a lot of anonymous functions, you'd better have a more succinct way to write them.
-So he added "String Lambdas" to Javascript, and alternate syntax for anonymous functions.
+It's syntax for writing anonymous functions is awkward, especially for the kind of short functions that are passed to higher-level functions like `map` or `select`.
+Oliver decided that if you wanted to write a lot of anonymous functions, you'd better have a more succinct way to write them.
+So he added "String Lambdas" to Javascript, a succinct alternate syntax for anonymous functions.

 [String#to\_proc](http://github.com/raganwald/homoiconic/blob/master/2008-11-28/you_cant_be_serious.md "You can't be serious!?") is a port of Oliver's String Lambdas to Ruby.
 One of the things you can do with String#to\_proc is define a block (or a proc) that takes one parameter with an expression containing an underscore instead of explicitly naming a parameter.

-For example, instead of `(1..100).map { |x| (1/x)+1 }`, you can write `(1..100).map(&'(1/_)+1')`.
+For example, instead of `(1..100).map { |x| (1/x)+1 }`, you can write `(1..100).map(&'(1/_)+1')` using String#to\_proc.
 The underscore is an anaphor, it refers back to the block's parameter just as the word "it" in this sentence refers back to the word "anaphor."
 The win is brevity: You don't have to define a parameter just to use it once.

 String#to\_proc does a lot more than just provide anaphors for single parameters in blocks, of course.
 But it does provide this specific form of anaphora in Ruby.